thadanipaarth/Generic-Prognostics-Simulator/README.md

 This repository contains an application that predicts the breakdown time using Reliablity Analysis by simulating the component at various speeds and recoding the reading through an accelerometer.

-This project was presented at **International Conference on Precision, Meso, Micro & Nano Engineering**.
+This project was presented at **International Conference on Precision, Meso, Micro & Nano Engineering 2019**.

 The project poster can be viewed [here](./Project_Poster.pdf) and demo video of the application can be viewed [here](https://youtu.be/w2jPJMDxUsw).